bradbell/xrst/test_rst/purpose.rst

    index in a way that can be configured;
    see :ref:`config_file@not_in_index` .
    These words are also automatically included as html keyword meta data.
 #.
-An addition xrst_search utility,
+An additional xrst_search utility,
    that uses the keywords mentioned, above is included;
    see the link directly below the search utility that comes with sphinx.
 #.
-Include a spell checker with special words at two levels;
+A spell checker is included with special words at two levels;
    :ref:`spell_cmd-name` for the page level and :ref:`config_file@project_dictionary` for the project level.
    The spell checker catches double word errors.